demisto/content-docs/docs/howtos/integrations/long-running.md

 **Supported Demisto Server version**: 5.5 and above

-Demisto supports setting up long running integrations which expose an http endpoint.
+Demisto supports setting up long running integrations which expose an HTTP endpoint.
 Such integrations include:
 * Palo Alto Networks PAN-OS EDL Service
 * Export Indicators Service
 * Microsoft Teams

-When started up, these integrations listen on an incoming http port.
+When you initiate these integrations, they listen on an incoming HTTP port.
 The port is configured via the **Listen Port** setting of the integration.
-The http interface can be accessed directly over the port, for example by running curl locally on the Demisto Server machine (assuming the configured port is 7000 and http is being used):
+The HTTP interface can be accessed directly over the port, for example by running curl locally on the Demisto Server machine (assuming the configured port is 7000 and HTTP is being used):
 ```
 curl http://localhost:7000
 ```